-Furthermore, Clariant established the "Clariant Integrity Line" to enable people to bring any concerns they may have to our attention.
-The Integrity Line is a channel through which all violations against the Code of Conduct can be reported, including discrimination or violations of human rights.
+Furthermore, Clariant established the "Clariant Integrity Line" to enable Clariant employees and external stakeholders to bring any concerns they may have to our attention.
+The Integrity Line is an independent third party-operated channel through which all violations against the Code of Conduct can be reported, including discrimination or violations of human rights.